 Timing and roll out were customized, and the project went live in phases to accommodate the needs of the company and their team.
 What’s important to note is that a company doesn’t necessarily have to launch everything live on day one; a phased-in approach works better in many instances.

 The open source platform gives them the ability to make their own customizations, even if Open Source Integrators or USA Odoo disappears; they will still have control of the source code, and they can continue to build and enhance software as they grow and migrate.

-Best-of-class, integrated Open ERP capabilities include these business solutions provided by Open Source Integrators:
+Best-of-class, integrated Odoo capabilities include these business solutions provided by Open Source Integrators:

 Customer Relationship Management (CRM)

-CRM achieves new levels of customer intimacy with Open ERP technology.
+CRM achieves new levels of customer intimacy with Odoo technology.
 Finally, data, talent, and resources can be deployed to drive the bottom line.

 Business Process Management (BPM)

 Perfectly right-sized, user-friendly platforms with highly reliable and insightful planning and forecasting systems.